Appearing in Hesston Municipal Court

 The Municipal Court Clerks’ office is open 8:00 am to 5:00 pm, at 444 N Lancaster Ave in Hesston.

-Municipal Court is held on the 1st and 3rd Mondays of each month at 110 E Smith St in the Hesston City Municipal Court Building.
-Court days may be changed due to holidays.
+Municipal Court normally is held on the 1st Monday of each month at 6:00 pm in the Hesston City Municipal Court Building at 110 E Smith St, Hesston.
+Court days may be changed due to holidays or other events.
+See the court schedule on our calendar.
 If you are not sure of your pending court date, contact the Municipal Court at (620) 327-2020.
 Some fines are set by the Judge on a Fine Schedule.
 These may be paid with the court cost any time before your scheduled court date.

 Municipal Court Clerk: Janet Thrasher